kestra-io/docs/docs/administrator-guide/configuration/databases/README.md

 ### `kestra.jdbc.cleaner`

-We clean the queues table to avoid infinite grow of this table.
-You can control how often you want this cleaning to happen, and how many times we will keep message in the queue with `retention`.
+Kestra cleans the `queues` table to avoid infinite grow of this table.
+You can control how often you want this cleaning to happen, and how long we will keep messages in the queue with `retention`.

 ```yaml
 kestra: